blowb/blowb-doc/install-essential-docker/index.rst

 Install Essential Software in Docker Containers
 ===============================================

-In this chapter we'll install some essential software in Docker containers.
+In this chapter we will install some essential software in Docker containers.
 Before we proceed, create a directory used to share files between the host and the containers:
 ::